Jaderpolli/plasmodium-search-strategy/kmeans-julia/README.md

 - raw-data: containing the raw-data used for analysis;
 - src: containing the Julia modified modules for K-means;
 - examples: containing the codes for analysing the raw-data/ files.
-In this subfolder, three other folders are created when running the codes inside:
+In this subfolder, two other folders are created when running the codes inside:
     - results-k-means;
     - results-msd;